codewar65/VTX_ClientServer/README.md

 WSPort : The websocket port number.

+NodeType : 'ExtProc' or 'Telnet'

 ExtProcess : the name of the node process that is launched for a 'user' connection.
 This will be the main process that the 'user' interacts with.
 The program needs to communicate with the server via StdIn / StdOut UTF-8 IO pipe streams.
 These streams need to be character based and not line based to function properly.

+TelnetIP : IP address that the server needs to connect to the telnet server.

+TelnetPort : The port number the telnet server is running on.

+TelnetCP : The codepage that is running on the eternal telnet service.

 MaxConnections : maximum number of websocket connections allowed to operate at the same time.

 ## Running VTXServ